 Your marquee company should be able to calculate the right size marquee to allow for enough space for each guest, but they won’t be there on the day.
 The catering company may be able to assist, but only in relation to serving food and drink.
 Your DJ or Toastmaster might also play a part in helping keep people socially distanced.
 However, none of these suppliers are likely to take on full responsibility, as they are all only involved in a small part of the day.
 If you have a wedding planner, they may include this within their role.
 Otherwise, make sure you have nominated someone responsible who knows the social distancing regulations and will be comfortable enforcing them if needed.

-Currently, you cannot have a marquee wedding in a private home due to COVID restrictions.
-If you are planning to do this, we would recommend that you hire a venue who are able to have a marquee structure present and follow COVID restrictions, ensuring you, your guests and the staff on-site are all safe and fully compliant with the government’s guidance.
+If you are planning to have a marquee wedding in a private home, we would recommend that you hire a venue that are able to have a marquee structure present and follow COVID restrictions, ensuring you, your guests and the staff on-site are all safe and fully compliant with the government’s guidance.